zzhikai/tp/docs/DeveloperGuide.md

 1. The user enters the sort command with the specific field to sort by and sorting order, `sort f/name o/asc`.

-2. The input keywords will be passed into `SortCommandParser` and creates a `SortComparator` if the field and order are not empty.
+2. The input fields will be passed into `SortCommandParser` and creates a `SortComparator` if the field and order are not empty.

 3. The `SortComparator` is then passed into `Model#updateDefaultApplicantList()` to sort and display